kaiwenShen/Undergraduate_Dissertation_scrap_twitter/README.md

 then i use the trained algo to predict sentiments on actual tweet, and aggregate them on a daily frequency, result in folder /df_res

-and that is pretty much it, let me know anything i can help.
+And that is pretty much it, let me know anything i can help by writing issue in github.